 If you have a kitchen of a smaller size and are struggling to maximise your storage and space, we have some tips to help you out.
 Just because you have a small amount of space does not mean that you have to compromise on greatness!
 It is what you do with the space that matters.

-It is the case that a well-designed kitchen is one with minimal levels of clutter and maximum efficiency.
+It is the case that a well-designed or bespoke kitchen is one with minimal levels of clutter and maximum efficiency.
 Whether you are aiming to remodel your small kitchen or just redecorate, we have you covered with tips on how to get the most out of your small space.

 When it comes to cupboards and cabinets in a small space, you will have to be smart.
 Instead of traditional cupboards, you could opt for pull out cabinets or cupboards with sliding doors to save on space.